libdns/hosttech/README.md

 Any unsupported record types returns an error.

 ### Minimal TTL
-The Time-to-Life has to be at least 600 seconds, anything below that will be rejected by the API
+The Time-to-Life has to be at least 600 seconds.
+If you try to set a lower value, the client will automatically set it to 600 seconds.
+Smaller values would be rejected by the Hosttech API.

 ## Further documentation
 Any further documentation that could be helpful: